webmeier/learnjs/outlines/outline5.md

     11. Hands on: improving the accordions
     12. Hands on: improving the carousel
 7. Functional Programming
-    1. What is Functional Programming (Immutable, pure, side effects)
+    1. What is Functional Programming - done
+    2. Declarative vs Imperative programming - done
+    3. Higher-order-functions - done
+    4. Functional objects (Object assign, shallow clone, deep clone)
-    2. Functional arrays (filter, map, reduce, rest and spread)
+    5. Functional arrays (filter, map, reduce, rest and spread)
-    3. Functional objects (Object assign)
-    4. Call, bind, apply
+    6. Call, bind, apply
-    5. What to learn later
+    7. Currying and advanced Functional Programming
 8. Object oriented programming
-    1. OOP vs FP
+    1. What is Object Oriented Programming?
     2. This in JavaScript
     3. Private and public variables
-    4. Prototypes
+    4. JavaScript Prototypes
     5. Inheritance and mixins
 9. Text, Content and Forms
     1. Template Strings